neynah/annotate/README.md

 # Using

-Annotate is a Sandstorm app.
-It's not yet on the app store.
-I'll provide a package for download soon.
+Annotate is a Sandstorm app that's available on the App Market.
+You can try it [here](https://apps.sandstorm.io/app/c6zfftftrra9d4pdyuc1psew65ukqrjujvk20fac4zke1uasxv10).

 # Development